aritrabiswas2004/novascript-source/README.md

 > The language prints the entire object to console.
 This will be changed when the object token parser is implemented.
 ### Variables

 Variables can be declared with the `mut` keyword.
-This makes the variable mutable and can be reassigned.
+This makes the variable mutable and re-assignable.
-They do not necessarily be assigned the same line that they are declared.

 ```javascript
 mut foo = 23;